AC-dev16/the-gentle-journal/README.md

   - Continue scrolling down to 'Manual deploy'
   - 'Choose a branch to deploy' set to 'main'
   - Click 'Deploy Branch'
-8. Wait for the build to complete then click 'Open App' at the top right of the Deploy page
+8. Wait for the build to complete then click 'View' at the bottom or 'Open App' at the top right of the Deploy page

 ### Environment Variables
 #### Required for production: